Tag Archive for 'roller coaster'

 Yes, the solution of Quiz #21 is the roller coaster “Orphan Rocker” in Katoomba, Australia.

-Orphan Rocker (D on Google Map)
+Orphan Rocker (D on Map)

 This roller coaster was built in 1982 by Harry and Philip Hammon, original owners of the Scenic World of Katoomba.
 This roller coaster was never been opened to the public!
 The project started as a monorail ride but soon evolved into the first Australian designed and built roller-coaster.
 It was named after a nearby rock formation, Orphan Rock.